songlinxu/EduTwin/README.md

-# Exploring Human-AI alignment in dynamics of student behaviors and learning success
+# Generative artificial intelligence captures aligned student behavioral dynamics and learning success

 ## Introduction

-This is the code implementation for experiment running and figure drawing in the paper: "Exploring Human-AI alignment in dynamics of student behaviors and learning success".
+This is the code implementation for experiment running and figure drawing in the paper: "Generative artificial intelligence captures aligned student behavioral dynamics and learning success".

 ## Instruction